Baldurans/SharedObjectsJS/README.md

 Its fast enough for ~30 fps with 100k objects that change every frame.
 (Depends on the CPU and million other things of course, but to just give you ball park figure.)

-#### How slave handles objects and references?
-Let's say master has object on index X. If you replace that object in master, then in slave it will:
-* Just see that properties changed and report it as changed. (in slave it is still reference to same object, while in master it is new object.).
-* It will not see deletion and addition, only change of property values.

-If you use it for OffScreenCanvas case, it should not really be a concern.

 ## Example of use case
 ```
 // IN Main thread